 Meditation As A Practice

-In my personal experience, I have found a meditation practice to have been been a huge help in cultivating presence, calmness, patience and acceptance; attributes that seem to come up again and again as beneficial to have as a facilitator.
+In my personal experience, I have found a meditation practice to have been a huge help in cultivating presence, calmness, patience and acceptance; attributes that seem to come up again and again as beneficial to have as a facilitator.
 The ability to remain calm yet attentive is something that has been directly applicable and useful in sitting for psychedelic sessions.

 To finish, I’d like to share a relevant quote from psychedelic researcher and Buddhist practitioner Rick Strassman from his chapter in the excellent Zig Zag Zen.